I miss arcades.

 It’s true, but only when the Bulls played the Pistons.
 If there was a close game and anyone on the Bulls took a last-second shot, we wrote special code in the game so that they would average out to be brick.
 There was the big competition back in the day between the Pistons and the Bulls, and since I was always a big Pistons fan, that was my opportunity to level the playing field.

-If that rumor clear up wasn't mind-blowing enough, here's Mark's story on the rumor that the game was haunted by the great Drazen Petrovic.
+If that rumor wasn’t mind-blowing enough, here’s Mark’s story on the rumor that the great Drazen Petrovic haunted the game.

 We had already finished making NBA Jam when Drazen Petrovic died.
 The game had already shipped and he was on the Nets.
 So we had all of these coin-op machines around, and one night we were playing Mortal Kombat and there was a Jam machine next to it, and all of a sudden the game started calling out “Petrovic!”
 “Petrovic!”
 And this only happened after Petrovic had died.
 Everyone started freaking out.
 Something weird was going on with the software, and to this day, if you have an original NBA Jam machine every once in a while it will just yell out “Petrovic!”
 It’s wild.

-The last great story from the interview is the revealing that there's a handful of arcade versions out there with Michael Jordan and Gary Payton on them; I just added owning one of them to my bucket list.
+The last great story from the interview is that there are a handful of arcade versions featuring Michael Jordan and Gary Payton; I’ve just added owning one of them to my bucket list.

 The most interesting one was the team of Gary Payton and Michael Jordan.
 Payton didn’t make the cut to be in the game, and of course, Jordan pulled himself out of the licensing of the NBA, so we had to pull him out of the game.
 But one day, I got a phone call from a distributor out on the west coast who told me that Gary Payton was willing to pay whatever it cost to get into the game.
 So we told him what to do in terms of taking photographs, so he sent in photographs of himself and Jordan, saying, “We want to be in the game, hook us up.”
 So we actually did a special version of the game and gave both players all-star, superstar stats.
 There are only a handful of these machines, but Jordan and Payton did end up being in one version of the game